Choose a tab above to find words that begin with that letter.

 hold

 Example: I was hoping my 6 iron shot would hold/check/grab since I was playing downwind.
-2. When the greens get dry and firm the do not hold as well.
+2. When the greens get dry and firm they do not hold as well.
+3. Jiminy hit a draw to hold the ball against the crosswind.

 hole